This post is also available in: Svenska

 Facebook has many closed groups where bottle-feeding parents help each other out.
-Send a request to join.
+Send a request to join!

 Both breast and bottle

-Read on for more information about juggling both bottle feeding and breastfeeding.
+So you want to juggle both bottle feeding and breastfeeding.
 In order for milk production to get started, it is important to have plenty and consistent sucking in the first 24 hours.
 Then it often takes at least a week or two before breastfeeding becomes somewhat stable.
 I’d recommend you introduce the bottle at least after 2-3 weeks of breastfeeding.
 The risk of mixing bottles and breasts from day 1 is that breastfeeding will not start at all.

 Which formula is best?